Can't find answers to your questions below? Please do not hesitate to contact us via our contact form.

 Security is provided at the entrance to the premises by an intercom and an external surveillance camera.

 A sufficient number of adults accompany the children on outings, which are mostly on foot, by bus or coach.

-Finally, we conducted evacuation drills.
-The safety instructions in case of exposure to toxic gas are posted as well as the safety instructions in case of intrusion.
+Finally, we have carried out evacuation exercises.
+Safety instructions in the event of exposure to toxic gas are posted, as are safety instructions in the event of an intrusion.

 We conceive L'Autre École as a project in co-construction with all the parents who choose to join us.
 It is a question for us of giving back their full place to the primary custodians of education.
 This nevertheless imposes clear limits in the respect of the roles of each one.

-In order to strengthen this link, we wanted the school to be an open and welcoming space, a place of exchange and sharing in which everyone can offer to contribute, to participate in different projects by bringing their own assets.
-We also wanted to put in place reinforced communication tools to maintain a close link.
+In order to strengthen this link, we wanted the school to be an open and welcoming space, a place of exchange and sharing in which everyone can offer to contribute and participate in different projects by bringing their own assets.
+We also wanted to set up stronger communication tools to maintain a close link.

-Finally, we will continue to organize meetings of this type to further strengthen this learning collective in creation.
+Finally, we will continue to organise such meetings to further strengthen this learning collective in the making.